Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 - Font
     - Open Sans, sans-serif - main font
-    - Lato - all h2 and h3 headings
+    - Lato - for all h2 and h3 headings

-- Typography
-    - Font
+- Media
+    - Hero image - is designed in bright and strong colors to grab the user's attention and elevate the overall look of the page

+    - Contact section - contains a background image that is soothing and mild.
+Not conspicuous, and yet does not make the page monotonous

+    - Services & Prices - contains a background imag that is mild and blends nicely with the background color of services and prices

+    -Our Team - contains an image just below the navigation list.
+The photo shows a beautician doing a manicure to a customer.
+I chose this image because it shows a beautician in her work environment and blends nicely with the whole look of the page.

-- Imagery
+    -
 ## Technologies Used

 - Languages